Penny debate in the United States: Environmental and health hazards

 Zinc can cause anemia or gastric ulceration in babies that inadvertently ingest pennies made after 1982.
 A single penny can kill a pet.
 Also, the mining of zinc and copper causes toxic pollution and is especially undesirable when considering the valuable metals being used to produce a coin with little utility.

 Nickels

 A related debate exists for the nickel.
 As of 2024, nickels cost $0.1378 per coin to produce and distribute, providing an argument for elimination similar to the penny's production at a loss.
 The 2024 production of nickels was 112,800,000, resulting in an annual loss to taxpayers of $17.7 million.
-The current face value of a nickel is also well below that which the last remaining lowest-denomination coin (the penny) held at the time of the half-cent's elimination in 1857.
+In 1857, when the half cent was eliminated, the one cent coin became the lowest denomination in circulation.
+Today, the face value of the nickel is well below what that penny represented at the time, underscoring how much the value of modern US coinage has diminished in comparison to historical standards.